Proven-Paradox/shaper-system/Handbook.md

 Effect: This Attack has Boon +4.
 Until your next Turn, enemy Abilities targeting you have Boon +4.
 Description: An undisciplined but powerful attack.
 Though the damage it deals is significant, it also leaves one open to counterattack.

+#### Remedy
+Auxiliary
+Action: Minor
+Prerequisites: None
+Range: Medium
+Targets: 1 ally
+Cost: 3 MP
+Effect: Remove 1 [Status Ailment](#status-ailments) from the target.
+Description: A maneuver that removes a lingering difficulty from an ally.
+This could be a healing spell, a quick repair job on the target's equipment, mundane medical interventions, or similar efforts.

 #### Riposte
 Attack
 Action: Counter